magarpol/scripts/README.md

 ### Check Login
 This script check logins on a number of websites.

+### Check xz utils version
+This script check if xz-utils is installed, if it´s vulnerable and if an update is available.

 ### Delete NIS account
 This script deletes a NIS account.